-Oxford Area High School English teacher Carynne Burnett is the Oxford Area School District’s recipient of the 2019 Citadel Heart of Learning Award sponsored by Citadel Federal Credit Union and the Chester County Intermediate Unit.
-The annual award recognizes the outstanding job Chester County’s teachers perform in educating and caring for our young people.
+Oxford Area High School English teacher Carynne Burnett is the county-wide recipient of the 2019 Citadel Heart of Learning Award for secondary school teachers.
+Sponsored by Citadel Federal Credit Union and the Chester County Intermediate Unit, the annual award recognizes the outstanding job Chester County’s teachers perform in educating and caring for our young people.

 In March, Mrs. Burnett was named the Oxford Area School District’s finalist for the county award.
 At that time she received a finalist trophy and $500 for classroom use.

 Along with 14 other finalists for the county award, Mrs. Burnett attended the annual Heart of Learning banquet on May 7.
 As winner of the award for secondary school teachers, she received another trophy and an additional $1,500.

 “The banquet was awesome, and incredible, and overwhelming,” said Mrs. Burnett.
 “Citadel does such a great job of making every teacher feel special.
 I felt special from the moment I walked into the ceremony, but I wasn’t even really thinking about this leading to an ultimate award.
 I was thinking, ‘Wow, they really make teachers feel so good.’”

 Mrs. Burnett was moved by how the entire awards banquet centered not only on the award finalists, but the impact that Chester County’s teachers have on young lives.
 The finalists themselves were featured in a video which included footage of their classroom lessons and students reading from their nomination letters.

 Mrs. Burnett said her feelings were only heightened when her name was announced as one of the evening’s three award winners.
 “I was in shock, and I wasn’t really prepared,” she said.
 “I did not sound like an eloquent English teacher when I made my remarks!”